 The legacy system must be upgraded to support the minimum HIPAA Security Password Structure, or

-All EPHI must be removed and relocated to a system that supports the minimum HIPAA Security Password Structure.
+All ePHI must be removed and relocated to a system that supports the minimum HIPAA Security Password Structure.

 All passwords shall have longevity not to exceed 90 days.